elizabrock/CSSE-490/slides/unit-1-getting-a-running-start/3-deploying-our-first-sinatra-app.md

 * Heroku is a PaaS (Platform as a Service)
   * PaaS == fancy cloud hosting provider
 * the cloud == someone else's computers

+**Note:**
+* What we are deploying today is a toy that doesn't have explicit environments, but it is being deployed into a production heroku environment, so we should skim this material now, and read it more deeply later

 <!--
 ## Preview of Ch 17.
 Deployment